oss-generic/process/codingStandards/CodingStandard-Java.md

     <td>
       <pre lang="java">
 public User(String name) {
-    // 'id' is not overshadowed by any method parameters this.id = User.getNewId();
+    // 'id' is not shadowed by any method parameters this.id = User.getNewId();
     ...
 }